 Step 3: Fill out the Oath Form.
 Note: You will be required to provide your current Community Tax Certificate (CTC |Cedula), a short brown envelope [with name and the profession that you are registering for], two (2) 2×2 passport sized photos, and one (1) 1×1 colored photo [White background, collared shirt, name-tag].
 It is best to have these items on-hand before entering the PRC.

-Step 4: Proceeded to Window 19 in the PRC Main Building for verification of records and assessment.
-Note: This is the Window assigned to those applying for the Psychology and Psychometrician license without examination.
+Step 4: Proceeded to Window 12 in the PRC Main Building for verification of records and assessment.
+Note: This is the new Window assigned to those applying for the Psychology and Psychometrician license without examination.

-Step 5: Pay the registration and additional fees at any window—found right outside—the PRC Main Building.
-Note: Each registration will cost about P1000 and around P50 for additional fees.
+Step 5: After receiving your documents, you can now pay the registration and additional fees at any window—found right outside—the PRC Main Building.
+Note: Each registration will cost P1050 PHP.

-Step 6: Return to Window 19 to accomplish any remaining forms: Fill out your PRC registration card, affix your thumb mark onto the aforementioned card, sign the registry book, and most importantly, make sure that you have received your claim stub.
-Note: All PRC license cards will be handed out after your oath taking.
+Step 6: Return to Window 12 to accomplish any remaining forms: Fill out your PRC registration card, affix your right thumb mark onto the aforementioned card, sign the registry book, and most importantly, make sure that you have received your claim stub.
+Note: PRC license cards will be be released two months from the day you complete this registration.

 Well, that’s it for now.
 Congratulations again for being among the first to be registered as a licensed Psychologist/Psychometrician in the Philippines.